speveril/cozy/readme.md

     - PlatformerKit (for Metroidvania type games)
     - ActionAdventureKit (for Zelda type games)
     - etc.
+- More complex songs -- intros, loops, multiple tracks that you can control separately
 - Slim down Electron so the executable isn't so huge
 - Replace rendering engine with something native
     - SDL?
 OpenGL?